apollographql/apollo-client/docs/source/apollo-client/react.md

 description: How to use the Apollo Client to fetch GraphQL data in your React application.
 ---

-The `react-apollo` package gives a higher-order-component style interface to Apollo Client to allow you to easily integrated GraphQL data with your React components.
+The `react-apollo` package gives a higher-order-component style interface to Apollo Client to allow you to easily integrate GraphQL data with your React components.

 ```txt
 npm install react-apollo --save